Top 10 Heat-Tolerant Plants

 Cerastium tomentosum, Zones 3 to 7

-Despite the chilly-sounding name, snow-in-summer stands up to heat.
+Despite the chilly-sounding name, snow-in-summer are very heat-tolerant plants.
 This reliable, maintenance-free ground cover thrives in poor soil and sunny locations.
 White blooms appear on 2- to 3-inch-tall plants in late spring and summer.

 Yucca filamentosa, Zones 4 to 11

-Few plants love the heat as much as yucca.
+Few plants are as heat-tolerant as yucca.
 Both flowers and foliage come with this Southwestern favorite.
 For a unique variety, look for the Variegata cultivar; its white-edged, blue-green leaves take on a pink tinge in colder weather.